erkmenaslim/erkmenaslim/README.md

 # Hi there 👋

 I'm **Erkmen G. Aslim**, an Assistant Professor of Economics at the University of Vermont.
+I am also a Research Affiliate at IZA@LISER.

 ## 🔬 Research Areas
 - Applied Microeconomics